Williamonyango/Williamonyango-Temperature_Humidity_Monitoring_System/README.md

 Error handling: if the sensor fails to read, it prints "Failed to read from DHT sensor!"

-Works with both DHT11 and DHT22 sensors (just change one line in the code)
+Works with  DHT22 sensor.
+Even though DHT11 and DHT22 can measure the humidity and temperature, DHT22 is preffered since it has more accuracy, wide range of temp -40-80C and wide range of Hum 0-100%.
+It also has a longer life span than the DHT11.

 **_ Hardware Requirements _**

 ESP32 DevKit V1 (ESP32-WROOM board)

-DHT11 or DHT22 temperature & humidity sensor
+DHT22 temperature & humidity sensor

 Jumper wires